Written by Dr. Mark Winwood

 Imagine being the reason someone smiles today.
 Makes you smile back a little bit in return, doesn’t it?
 Whether you’re acting kind, or someone’s been kind to you, chances are it feels good for all involved.
 It’s no coincidence, kindness IS contagious, so the more we do kind things, the kinder other people end up being, too.
 In psychological terms, this is known as activating mirror neurones, or ‘modelling behaviours’, like when someone smiles at you, you can’t help smiling back.

 If that wasn’t a good enough reason, science shows that kindness also helps benefit our health, both physically and mentally.
 You don’t need grand gestures, money or much of an imagination to make someone’s day while giving yourself a boost at the same time.
-Dr Mark Winwood, Clinical Lead for Mental Health Services at AXA Health, shares the psychology of kindness and some of the ways we can all benefit.
+Dr Mark Winwood, AXA Health's Consultant Psychologist shares the psychology of kindness and some of the ways we can all benefit.

 We’re made to be kind